captn3m0/hello-cloudflare/README.md

 There's [lots more reports on Twitter](https://twitter.com/search?q=blocked%20as%20per%20order%20of%20Ministry%20of%20Electronics%20and%20Information%20Technology).

+# Call to CloudFlare

+Hey @CloudFlare, please take care of this.
+Indian developers have been blocked out various critical websites because your upstream vendor has a misconfiguration.
+This has been going on for years, with no action or update at your end.

+Here's a few simple requests:

+1. Get Airtel to fix the issue at their end.
+2. Switch to a different upstream if that doesn't happen.
+3. Publish a transparency report acknowledging the issue and confirming how many websites were incorrectly blocked without a court-order.
+4. Notify Flexible SSL users that use GitHub Pages that their websites are getting blocked in India.

+Flexible SSL is a decade-old product that has no place in the modern web.
+Users should get a big red warning when enabling such a product in today's times with free SSL certificates.

 # Help, my website is blocked

 If you got a report about your website being blocked in India, with a message that reads: